High-Fructose Corn Syrup Raises Triglycerides

 Triglyceride levels raised in study

-A new study from the Department of Internal Medicine at Eberhard-Karls University in Germany has confirmed that high-fructose corn syrup significantly raises triglyceride levels.
+A 2011 study from the Department of Internal Medicine at Eberhard-Karls University in Germany confirmed that high-fructose corn syrup significantly raises triglyceride levels.

 The research was performed on twenty healthy volunteers with an average age of 30 years old.
 They were given 150 grams of very high fructose or glucose for four weeks.
 Both the fructose and the glucose groups experienced decreased insulin sensitivity, but only the fructose group experienced higher triglyceride levels.